Become a CASA Volunteer

 CASA Volunteer Duties:

-The Court Appointed Special Advocate (CASA) is appointed by a judge, through the CASA Program of Snohomish County Superior Court, to serve as an advocate for the best interests of a child who is the subject of a Dependency proceeding in Superior Court.
+The Court Appointed Special Advocate (CASA) is appointed by a judge, through the Office of the Court Appointed Special Advocate, to serve as an advocate for the best interests of a child who is the subject of a Dependency proceeding in Superior Court.
 The primary duties of the CASA are:

-Investigate: Collect relevant information about the child’s situation; gather objective, fact-based information about the child’s situation; review confidential, case related documents, speak with individuals related to the case (parents, relatives, caseworker, teachers, counselors, foster parents, doctors) and report to the court factual information regarding the best interests of the child;
+Investigate: Collect relevant fact-based information about the child’s situation; review confidential, case related documents, speak with individuals related to the case (parents, relatives, caseworker, teachers, counselors, foster parents, doctors) and report to the court factual information regarding the best interests of the child;

 Interview: To meet with, interview, or observe the child, depending on the child’s age and developmental status, and report to the court any views or positions expressed by the child on issues pending before the court;